ethereum/consensus-specs/specs/core/0_beacon-chain.md

 The following types are [SimpleSerialize (SSZ)](../simple-serialize.md) containers.

 *Note*: The definitions are ordered topologically to facilitate execution of the spec.

+*Note*: Fields missing in container instantiations default to their zero value.

 ### Misc dependencies